Tancoder20/DatabaseManagement_RailwayReservation/README.md

 How to compile:
 1. Open postgres sql server.

-2. Create a database named db using ‘CREATE DATABASE db;’
+2. Create a database named rails using ‘CREATE DATABASE rails;’

-3. Now copy the contents of the sql file.
+3. Switch to rails (\c rails;) and copy the contents of the sql file.

 4. Now compile all java files present : client, invokeWorkers, sendQuery, ServiceModule, TrainsAdd.